sideye/conspicuous_consumption/log.md

 - Another way to determine gender is to scrape more pictures of a user's profile.
 Generally, the most pictures a profile posts should be of themselves, so examining more images could be a good way to get more data and hence make a better prediction.
 - Look into scraping more likes

-7/5
+## 7/5

 Completed
 - Fixed issue with getting user profile JSONs by using the above workaround.
 - Pushed new script to VM and am now rerunning the script on the VM.
-Estimated completion: ~1 day continuous running.
+Estimated completion: ~1.5 days continuous running.
 New outputs will be placed in the `Jul5Outputs` folder.
 	- See approximate speed above.

 Next Steps